Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 Make your own cat food [10 recipes]

-Our recipes for making your own cat food are perfectly balanced: 60-80% protein, 10-20% fat and 5-10% carbohydrates.
-Each recipe is quick to prepare and can be refined with our freeze-dried toppings .
+Our homemade cat food recipes are perfectly balanced: 60-80% protein, 10-20% fat, and 5-10% carbohydrates.
+Each recipe is quick to prepare and can be enhanced with our freeze-dried toppings .

 • Ingredients: 120 g tuna (drained), 1 egg, 1/2 tsp sunflower oil, 30 g oat flour

 • Preparation: Mix ingredients and form small balls.
-Bake at 180 degrees for about 12 minutes.
+Bake at 180 degrees Celsius for about 12 minutes.

-• Ingredients: 200 g chicken hearts, 1 boiled egg, 1 tablespoon cooked rice, 1 teaspoon butter
+• Ingredients: 200 g chicken hearts, 1 boiled egg, 1 tbsp cooked rice, 1 tsp butter

 • Preparation: Lightly fry the chicken hearts, mix in the egg and rice and serve.